rvolosatovs/turtlitto/CONTRIBUTING.md

 ### Comments

 Code should be as self-explanatory as possible.
-However, comments should be used to respect Go formatting guidelines, to generate insightful documentation with [Godoc](https://godoc.org/github.com/TheThingsNetwork/ttn), and to explain what can not be expressed by pure code.
+However, comments should be used to respect Go formatting guidelines and to explain what can not be expressed by pure code.
 Comments should be English sentences, and documentation-generating comments should be closed by a period.
 Comments can also be used to indicate steps to take in the future (*TODOs*).

 + In **Go files**, comments should be added according to `golint` requirements and [Effective Go guidelines](https://golang.org/doc/effective_go.html#commentary), especially in regards to commenting exported packages, types and variables.